lxl-max/image-segmentation/docs/index.md

 **Strengths**

 - Focuses on **object boundaries**
-- Useful when you care about shapes more than filled regions
+- Useful when you care about shapes more than internal features of the sample

 **Weaknesses**

 - Very sensitive to noise
-- May produce many small or broken contours if the image is complex
+- Unable to process complex images, may produce many small or broken contours

-**Good for**

-- Shape analysis
-- Measuring object boundaries, perimeters, etc.

 ---